“The true mystery of the world is the visible, not the invisible.”Oscar Wilde

 The Friction Paradox

-Imagine a cube of heavy, poished stone with its downward flat face resting on the level, flat surface of a larger slab of similar stone.
+Imagine a cube of heavy, polished stone with its downward flat face resting on the level, flat surface of a larger slab of similar stone.
 Let’s say it takes some specific measure of force pushing horizontally on the stone cube on top to overcome the static force of friction between the two stone surfaces in order to make the cube start moving.

-If we gradually increase the degree of polish between the two contact surfaces and measure the force required to start the cube moving at each progressively higher level of polish, we will find the force decreases with each increment of increased polish, at least for a time.
+If we gradually increase the degree of polish between the two contact surfaces and measure the force required to start the top cube moving at each progressively higher level of polish, we will find the force decreases with each increment of increased polish, at least for a time.
 This is at least partially because the irregularities between the two surfaces (asperities) do not interlock as deeply when the surfaces become more polished.

 However, at some point, more polishing brings the surfaces of the two stones into such intimate contact that the molecular attraction between them, and therefore the force necessary to move the cube, actually increases.